Python-genius900/Second-Hand-Book-Store/README.md

 * To provide correct, complete and ongoing information.
 * To Develop a well-organized information storage system.
 * To make good documentation so as to facilitate possible future enhancements.

+#Purpose:
+The main purpose of this web based project is to manage the online shopping of second hand books.
+It helps to customers to search book via category, subcategory, book title and author name from anywhere and anytime.
+Also make payment online for it.
+It helps people to find and purchase books online.